intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 peak capacity to typical usage becomes a critical factor in energy consumption.
 On the other hand, systems with energy proportionality scale their resource and energy consumption more dynamically based on offered load.
-The ability to shift load to reduce peak demand was highlighted as a potential way to delay increases in consumption when energy proportionality is lacking
+There were also observations that showed that the energy consumption at grew as a step function when the peak capacity was reached (even instantaneously) and additional capacity was built up by performing network upgrades to handle these new peaks.
+This resulted in a overall higher baseline energy consumption even when the average demand did not change that much.
+Thus, the ability to shift load to reduce peak demand was highlighted as a potential way to delay increases in consumption when energy proportionality is lacking.

 ## Improvements {#session3}

 The third session was about potential improvements.
 As discussed in our previous blog post, there are many different types of improvements.
-In the discussion we focused mostly on protocol aspects, and looked at routing, multicast, and data encoding formats.
+In the discussion we focused mostly on protocol aspects, and looked at metrics, telemetry, routing, multicast, and data encoding formats.

+The initial two presentations focused on metrics and telemetry with the premise that visibility is a very important first step (paraphrasing Peter Drucker's mantra of "You cannot improve what you don't measure").
+There was a discussion of the scopes of emissions and it seemed that Scope 3 emissions were much larger in size when compared to Scope 1/2 emissions when seen from the networking vendor point of view.
+Thus it seemed important that the networking vendors had to put in effort into helping their customers measure and mitigate their environmental impact as well.
+The need for standardized metrics was very clear as it helps avoid proprietary, redundant and even contradictory metrics across vendors.

+The initial and the near-term focus was related to metrics and techniques related to energy consumption of the networking devices themselves while the longer term focus can go into topics much further removed from the IETF such as packaging, circular design in order to form a more holistic picture.
+The overall feeling was that the topic of metrics, telemetry, and management are quite specific and could be targets to be worked in the IETF in the near term.

 Russ White’s presentation highlighted the need to understand the tradeoffs involved in changing forwarding decisions – such as increased stretch and jitter.
 Brendan Moran talked about the potentially significant impact of using efficiency binary formats when carrying data in